The Friends of Fort Vancouver National Historic Site organization operates the Friends Bookstore and Gallery in the Visitor Center.

 It is a great place for books — new and vintage — and more

-The collection of vintage and out-of-print books at the Shop cover a variety of topics, people and histories that interact with the Site.
+The collection of vintage and out-of-print books at the shop covers a variety of topics, people and histories that interact with the Site.
 The collection is unique and well worth spending some time exploring.

 Fort Vancouver Historic Site has a rich military history.
-You can learn more about the military history of the Site through the many books with a tie to military history and military themes that are available in the Shop.
+You can learn more about the military history of the Site through the many books with a tie to military history and military themes that are available.

 Find something special to take home with you